-Resorting to good wine: The RSM Classic, Sea Island Resort, November 21-24, 2024
+Resorting to good wine: The RSM Classic, Sea Island Resort, November 20-23, 2025

 Through a lucky set of circumstances, in compiling this article I had the chance to speak with three of the most knowledgeable wine people in the so-called Golden Isles (Sea Island, Brunswick, St. Simons, Little St. Simons and Jekyll Island) and it was a revelation.
 I have to admit their input exposed many limitations of my online-only approach to evaluating the availability of good wine in unfamiliar markets.
 First, as they say, you don't know what you don't know.
 Second, getting on-the-ground recommendations from local experts was invaluable in terms of what I can pass along to you.

 Brian was the maître d' at The Cloisters at The Sea Island Resort in his early 20's.
-There he soon found himself in love with wine and on the path to passing the Advanced Sommelier exam on his first try as well a Certified French Wine Specialist.
+There he soon found himself in love with wine and on the path to passing the Advanced Sommelier exam on his first try as well as being a Certified French Wine Specialist.
 Today he is responsible for evaluating and purchasing premium wines for JP's Wines and Spirits in Brunswick and advising several local restaurants.
 If you find yourself anywhere nearby and care about wine, you'll want to look him up.
 Ask about his experiences working with John Daly and Vijay Singh.
 You won’t be disappointed.

 Brandon is himself a Certified Sommelier who left a senior Sea Island post to realize his dream of opening a fine wine boutique (Newcastle Wine Merchant) in an affluent but underserved market.
 He is passionate about and specializes in small, high quality, artisanal producers whose wines may never have been seen before in Coastal Georgia.
 For our purposes here @SwigCoach, suffice it to say like Ryan he serves as the retail wine whisperer/caddie to several local touring PGA pros who reside in the area.